Albums | Unlocking Big Wins in Modern Slot Games: The Power of Wild Symbols

 Posted by BIGLIFE on October 13, 2014

 I’m not a progressive house guy.
-However, this new offering from up-and-comers Moiez and LARCY caught my ear.
+However, this new offering from up-and-comers Moiez and LARCY caught ear.
 Serving as the lead single off their forthcoming “Amerstdam Dance Event 2014 Album” Moiez recruits LARCY to create a sonic landscape all their own that’s already seen support from The Chainsmokers, Mako, and more.
 “Illusions” is available now on Cr2 Records.
 Don’t forget to grab the rest of the Cr2 Records ADE compilation with tunes from Landis, Crespo, Charity Strike & more.

 Tip of the fedora to Stefan at TSS.